42esoulard/42_webserv/README.md

 - **HTTP: BASICS**
   - [HTTP wiki {1}](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol): details HTTP's evolution, and main technical characteristics.
   - [HTTP BASIC TUTORIAL {1}](https://code.tutsplus.com/tutorials/a-beginners-guide-to-http-and-rest--net-16340): great intro to HTTP for us n00bs.
 Details requests, headers, methods (GET, PUT/POST, DELETE), response codes, and best practice.
 Also gives an example of a short server in PHP.
+  - [HTTP AND CGI BASIC TUTORIAL {1}](https://www.garshol.priv.no/download/text/http-tut.html): a pretty thorough beginner guide.
+Also contains all of the above plus details on CGI, caching and cookies, and a FAQ.
   - **TUTORIALS: SETTING UP A HTTP SERVER**
-    - [PYTHON HTTP SERVER TUTORIAL {1}](https://www.afternerd.com/blog/python-http-server/) : simply explains what is a webserver (+ basic python implementation).
     - [HTTP SERVER WALKTHROUGH {1}](https://medium.com/from-the-scratch/http-server-what-do-you-need-to-know-to-build-a-simple-http-server-from-scratch-d1ef8945e4fa) : step-by-step tutorial on how to build a http server from scratch in C!!! (see /TUTO_MEDIUM)
     - [STACK EXCHANGE ON SETTING UP HTTP SERVER](https://softwareengineering.stackexchange.com/questions/200821/how-to-write-a-http-server) : just to boost our ego, someone says they did this as a 3rd year engineering student.
 Also, they do a pretty good summing up of what the exercise implies.
+    - [PYTHON HTTP SERVER TUTORIAL {1}](https://www.afternerd.com/blog/python-http-server/) : simply explains what is a webserver (+ basic python implementation).
 - **HTTP: MORE ADVANCED RESOURCES**
   - [HTTP CS COURSE {2}](https://www.tutorialspoint.com/http/index.htm): much more in depth and condensed guide, seems to contain most info we should need.
 Will be great for reference.
   - **RFC7230 through 7235: HTTP/1.1 GUIDELINES**